enchiko/Autoit-AutoLogin-to-LOL/README.md

 autologin for League of Legends

-Program needs 2 txt files.
+Program needs 3 txt files.
   1. password.txt
   2. id.txt
+  3. path.txt

-id = username which has to be insert in first box in lol client password = your password, second textbox in lol client
+id = username which has to be insert in first box in lol client password = your password, second textbox in lol client path = shortcut to lol client (for example "E:\lol\LeagueClient.exe")

 First PixelSearch is position of username textbox (+ litte bit of padding) and black color of it (0x000306)